mfukar/mfukar.github.com/_posts/2012-05-13-supercomputer.md

 0x401330, which is in turn called by 0x4011be (via a jump table).
 If you notice the locals at runtime, you'll see these functions operate on temporary key vectors and aren't used to update the original, as far as I could tell.
-They do go on for an obscene amount of iterations, though, so let's just skip them altogether: https://gist.github.com/2687713

-and after a short while..
+They do go on for an obscene amount of iterations, though, so let's just [skip them altogether](https://gist.github.com/2687713), and after a short while..

 > Congratz!
 The last key is f9b02fabc4b866288d7c4c5bbcd5507e